 To recap, sound reflection is that portion of the original sound wave that will stay contained to within your room.
 If the reflection is separated from the original sound signal by less than .1 seconds, human ear will hear the sound as one prolonged signal known as reverberation.
 The longer the Reverberation Time (RT) carries in a room, the more background noise that will be generated in the room.
 If left untreated, the background noise will compete with original sound and cause interference.
 The strength of your sound reflection will vary depending on the frequency of your sound source, the surface textures in your room, and the configuration of your walls.
 To learn how to control sound reflections and clean out your background noise, visit our course on Absorption here at the Academy, or turn to our Applications Guide to site your specific treatment.

 As a sound wave travels across a room and touches a wall, a reflective wave is produced that will reintroduce a portion of that wave back into the room.
 The balance of the original sound will attempt to pass through the wall to the adjoining room.
 The energy that survives this transfer is called Sound Transmission.
 The energy that is returned to the original medium is called Sound Reflection and is covered in its own course here at the Academy.
-The following animation illustrates this basic principle of sound wave behavior:

 To understand the science behind sound transmission and sound behavior, we must first start with the basic understanding of a medium.
 A medium is any form of matter made up of molecular structure.
 This could be the air you breathe, the water in a swimming pool, the concrete floor of a factory, or the wood studs inside your walls.
 Molecules are tiny invisible cells that make up all the matter of our world.

 The majority of our clients are interested in containing noise to within a room and combating the transmission of sound through a common surface.
 To understand the treatment process, we revisit a favorite childhood activity of playing telephone.
 Recall as a child when you could pull a string tight between two coffee cans and communicate back and forth with your friend.
 Your voice would structurally carry through the vibrations of the string, which we now know was actually energy cell transfer through the molecules of that string.
-As the following animation shows, if that string were to be cut, the common contact would disconnect and the wave would collapse.

 Today when sound energy attempts to pass from room to room through a common wall, the same phenomenon is occurring as with the string example.
 Any common contact point shared between two rooms serves the same purpose as the string.
 The studs inside a common wall and the joists inside a common floor/ceiling assembly are pulling noise back and forth structurally before delivering air borne sound to the other side.
 Note that all wall, ceiling and floor assembly systems carry a corresponding value that helps measure their ability to combat sound transmission.
 This value is called the Sound Transmission Coefficient and is covered in its own STC course here at the Academy.